Tejaswini369/Drowsiness_Detection/README.md

 provided by Keras.
 A high accuracy indicates that our model is effectively learning to distinguish between open and closed eyes from our training data.

-The dataset contains 2000 images each for closed and Open eyes in the Train folder of the Code directory.
+The dataset contains 2000 images each for closed and Open eyes in the Train folder.